cqcallaw/openbsd-router/README.md

 Reload pf rules with `pfctl -f /etc/pf.conf` for the change to take effect.

 ## Dynamic Client Endpoint Updates
-If your ISP assigns dynamic IPv4 addresses (as many ISPs do), Hurricane Electric's servers must be notified when the tunnel's IPv4 client endpoint changes.
+If your ISP assigns dynamic IPv4 addresses to their clients, Hurricane Electric must be notified when the tunnel's IPv4 client endpoint changes.
 This is best accomplished with a simple `curl` script triggered by [ifstated](https://man.openbsd.org/ifstated.8).

-This technique requires curl and ifstated, so we must start by enabling these prerequisites:
+This technique requires curl and ifstated, so we can start by enabling these prerequisites:

 ```
 # pkg_add curl